bibleup/docs/docs/plugins/wordpress-plugin.md

 # BibleUp WordPress Plugin
 BibleUp is available as a plugin for WordPress-powered sites.
-It is hosted on the WordPress plugin directory and available for installation.<br>
+It is hosted on the WordPress plugin directory and available for installation.<br><br>
 The plugin is dependent on BibleUp source files and releases are tailored accordingly.

 ## Installation
-You can install the plugin directly on the directory from your WordPress dashboard.
-Check the guide on the plugin page for ways to install
+You can install the plugin directly from your WordPress dashboard.
+Check the guide on the plugin page for ways to install.

 ## Leave a review
-We appreciate your feedbacks 😀
+We love feedbacks 😀<br>
 Don't hesitate to leave a review for us.
 It will allow more users find BibleUp and will also help us improve the project.

 ## Issues